mhgbrown/efemer.al/README.md

 Instead of a traditional database, all your data is encoded directly into the link itself.
 This means no backend storage is required to share your thoughts, notes, or lists.

+## Philosophy

+We live in an era of opaque, maximalist URLs.
+Links from major platforms are often bloated with tracking metadata, rendering them indecipherable.
+Concurrently, modern browsers like Safari and Arc are increasingly obfuscating these details, reducing the address bar to a mere origin indicator.

+`efemer.al` pursues this abstraction to its logical conclusion.
+If the link is destined to be an opaque data carrier, why limit it to metadata?
+Why not encode the *entire* content within the URL?

+**“Unstoppable” Content**

+This architecture inherently challenges censorship.
+By eliminating the central database, the user becomes the host.
+When the content exists solely within the link, traditional takedown mechanisms fail.
+To censor the content is to break the mechanism of linking itself.

 ## Features

 -   **Serverless Data Storage**: content is compressed and stored within the URL hash.